urbit/docs/tutorials/arvo/arvo.md

 #### Formal interface

 The formal interface is a single gate that takes in the current time and a noun that encodes the input.
 This event is then effected by the `+poke` arm, and a new noun denoting the current state of Arvo is returned.
-In reality, you cannot feed the gate just any noun - what sorts of nouns are permitted is determined in deeper layers.
+In reality, you cannot feed the gate just any noun - it will end up being an `ovum` described below - but as this is the outermost interface of the kernel the types in the type core are out of scope.

 ```hoon
     ::  Arvo formal interface